MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 There are two different options for installation.

-1. You can download and install the precompiled executables
+1. You can download the precompiled executables
 2. You can install the python code.

 The first method enables you to do pretty much everything but won't allow you to add to or modify the code